marcobrustolin/mcb/content/authors/admin/_index.md

 title: Marco C Brustolin
 ---

 Hello!
-I'm a marine scientist and numerical ecologist currently based in New Zealand.
+I'm a marine scientist and numerical ecologist currently based in Norway.
 Over the past few years, I have worked with experimental and descriptive ecology of marine communities, with emphasis on spatial patterns of variation in diversity and composition of seafloor communities over multiple spatial scales.
 I have special interest in how landscape attributes influences biodiversity macroecological patterns of distribution and how biodiversity is affected by multiple stressors.